 - Use a Smaller Plate – This one seems too good to be true, but it really isn’t!
 Using a small plate literally tricks the brain into thinking that you are consuming more than you are.
 By doing this, it will signal that you are full long before it would have with that large plate!

 If it seems simple, it really can be!
-It will take a bit of planning, and some time on myfitnesspal, but the changes you see in your body will be worth it.
+It will take a bit of planning, and some time on a fitness or nutrition tracking app, but the changes you see in your body will be worth it.
 Be sure to eat plenty of fat if you are cutting calories, to keep you feeling full as your body adjusts to its new normal level of consumption.

 That Last Puzzle Piece

 The last piece of your Over 40 caloric puzzle is nutrient intake.
 As you age, your body’s functions don’t work as smoothly as they did in your youth.
 For this reason, your body needs more of certain nutrients, to either help it run smoother, or to make up for the effects of its less efficient processes.

 Pay close attention to the following nutrients in your diet.
 If you are not getting your recommended daily allowance (RDA) in food alone, you may want to look into supplements to make up the differences.

 |Nutrient||What does it Do?||What Happens as I Age?||Foods to Eat|

 |Calcium||Helps to Build and Maintain Healthy Bones||With age your gut absorbs less calcium from your diet||almonds, seeds, cheese, sardines, leafy greens|